zBritva/zbritva.github.io/docs/handelbars-visual/step-by-step.md

 ## Creating variables and using context

-The visual defines table and viewport objects in context of Handlebars.
+The visual defines table and viewport objects in the context of Handlebars.

-To print output of context object values use expression with HTML:
+To output the values of a context object, use an expression with HTML:

 ```html
 <p>height: {{ viewport.height }}</p>